Techtonica/curriculum/project-example/week-9/eventonica/README.md

 ### Frequently Asked Questions

 - We can add common FAQs here.
-Open a GitHub issue or PR if you have any questions.
+Open a PR if you have any questions.